mxstbr/mxstbr.com/pages/thoughts/my-dream-styling-react-apps.md

 />
 ```

-Look closely, there are some interesting things going on:
+Look closely, there are a lot of interesting things going on:

-- Simple composition of styles
-- Statically typed styles
+- No unnecessary naming
 - Enforced consistency via a built-in scale
 - Per-value media queries
+- Simple composition
+- Simple refactoring
-- Moving styles around is easy
+- Statically typed styles
 - Minimal abstraction
 - It's learn once, write anywhere just like React
 - Only for folks with JS experience